TheSheepfolder/WiimoteThing/README.md

 On World Tour/GH5 guitars, the touch bar can be enabled and disabled by pressing the + and - buttons on the wiimote, respectively.
 When enabled, the touchbar will be mapped to the regular frets.

 - Please note that the touchbar is not the best and may be very finnicky!
-WiitarThing has no ability to fix this, as it just simply takes the data it gets and translates it directly.
+WiimoteThing has no ability to fix this, as it just simply takes the data it gets and translates it directly.

 ## Troubleshooting

 ### "My wiimote doesn't sync!"

-Make sure you do NOT have HID Wiimote installed, as it completely overrides the Wiimote's drivers and makes WiitarThing unable to communicate with them.
+Make sure you do NOT have HID Wiimote installed, as it completely overrides the Wiimote's drivers and makes WiimoteThing unable to communicate with them.
 [Uninstallation instructions may be found here](https://www.julianloehr.de/educational-work/hid-wiimote/) (scroll down to "Uninstall Instructions").

 If you do not have HID Wiimote installed, then your Bluetooth receiver is most likely to blame.
-Some receivers don't play well with wiimotes, and there just isn't anything that WiitarThing can do to fix it.
+Some receivers don't play well with wiimotes, and there just isn't anything that WiimoteThing can do to fix it.
 Try to avoid cheaper receivers, and check user reviews before purchasing one.

 ### "My guitar is moving my mouse around!"